th3architect/jclouds-labs/docker/README.md

 Please follow these steps to configure your workstation for jclouds-docker:

-- install the latest Docker release (please visit http://www.docker.io/gettingstarted/)
+- install the latest Docker release (please visit https://docs.docker.com/installation/)

-If you are on OS X, please consider [boot2docker](http://docs.docker.io/en/latest/installation/mac/) as simplified way to install docker locally.

 #How it works